The Ties That Bind: Ehud Barak’s Business Network

 Intrater, who is related to Russian businessman Viktor Vekselberg (a man who has been designated by the U.S. Department of the Treasury as suspected of supporting "malign activity” perpetrated by the Russian government), was questioned due to conspicuous money transfers to—and close ties with—Michael Cohen, Donald Trump's former lawyer and confidant, who is currently serving a sentence for fraud and violation of campaign finance laws.

-According to findings by Mueller’s investigative team, CNTP has made seven payments to Cohen, each of $83,000, between January and August of 2017.
+According to the search warrants for Cohen's documents, CNTP has made seven payments to Cohen, each of $83,000, between January and August of 2017.
 During that time, Cohen and Intrater had maintained close contact, exchanging 320 phone calls and 920 text messages between election day in November 2016 and July 2017.

 Carbyne was incorporated in 2014 as Reporty Homeland Security Ltd., before rebranding in early 2018.
 Barak, who invested $1 million in the company in 2015, serves as its chairman.
 Carbyne develops a cloud-based platform that allows emergency dispatchers to receive GPS data, video and audio transmission, and to use texting services to supplement voice-in distress calls.
 The Tel Aviv-based company has raised nearly $22 million to date according to Pitchbook data, from backers including Peter Thiel’s venture capital firm Founders Fund.